-The PCIP Summer Experience provides financial support for students completing unpaid or low-paid domestic or international experiences.
-This program supports students to build upon their academic pursuits with experiential learning and career development opportunities.
-The funding helps alleviate financial barriers for living and travel expenses for a 6-8 week summer experience associated with unpaid or low-paid opportunities.

-#### AS IT READS

 Since 2011, The Career Development Office has offered funding for unpaid or low-paid international & domestic summer internships to encourage students to explore diverse career fields.
 The funding helps alleviate financial barriers for living and travel expenses for a 6-8 week summer experience.